TeslaboyS39/kanban-todo-retro/README.md

 2. **Install Dependencies**
     ```bash
     npm install
-3. **Start the Server**
+3. **Build the Application**
     ```bash
-    node server.js
-4. Access the App Open your browser and navigate to http://localhost:3000/index.html.
+    npm run build
+4. **Run the Application**
+    >Navigate to the dist folder (generated after build).
+    >Run the executable (e.g., Kanban Tracker 1.0.0.exe on Windows).
+    >No server startup required—everything is bundled into the executable.

 ## Usage
 ### 1. Sign Up or Sign In